156. The Potter and the King

 Seeing the scar, the king thought he must be a valiant warrior and made him a lieutenant.

-Later, however, the general asked the potter just how he got that scar.
+Later, however, the army's general asked the potter how he got that scar.

-"I broke some pots and cut my head," said the potter honestly.
+"I fell down and cut my head," said the potter honestly.

-The general urged the potter to go home before he got hurt even more badly by pretending to be a soldier.
+The general laughed.
+"You better go home now," he said, "before you get hurt even more badly pretending to be a soldier."

 Inspired by: The Panchatantra, translated by Arthur Ryder.